sarahgerweck/scala-utils/README.md

 # Sarah’s Scala Utilities #

-This project simply contains a bunch of miscellaneous Scala utility code.
+This project contains miscellaneous Scala utility code, mostly for my own projects.
 It contains components that are relatively independent and that are likely to be reused without modification across a wide variety of projects.

 Some code may be included that is only useful in specialized situations if has minimal dependencies, is likely to be well contained, and has the generality